Big Questions

-Big Questions is an Australian television show which is produced and broadcast on the Nine Network, with Jules Lund as host.
+Big Questions was an Australian television show that was produced and broadcast on the Nine Network, with Jules Lund as host.
 It commenced broadcasting on 19 October 2006.
-It shouldn't be confused with the Sydney Morning Herald column of the same name in the Saturday edition that poses sometimes serious, sometimes whimsical questions answered by readers.
+It should not be confused with the Sydney Morning Herald column of the same name in the Saturday edition that poses sometimes serious, sometimes whimsical questions answered by readers.
 Prolific contributors are John Moir, Jim Dewar and David Buley.

 Premise

-The show features 2 panels each with two people debating on a popular question which divides people's opinions.
-Examples include Seinfeld or Friends, The Beatles or the Rolling Stones and Speedos or Board shorts.
-A live audience casts their vote on which is the better of the two.
+The show featured two panels each with two people debating on a popular question which divides people's opinions.
+Examples include Seinfeld or Friends, The Beatles or the Rolling Stones and Speedos or Boardshorts.
+A live audience cast their vote on which was the better of the two.

 Many celebrities have been chosen to debate the issues: